k-vyn/framer-ios-kit/README.md

 You may also want to play with the creation order if you're having issues with relationships.
 <div id='real' />
 ### Real device override
-This module is meant to make prototyping look real, and one of things that prevents this is when you open a prototype that was built on an iPhone 6 in an iPhone 6+.
-You’ll see a lot of white space.
-When this module is on, you’re frame will be overridden by the device in your hand, so the iPhone 6+ will no longer see the iPhone 6 frame.
-Using Dynamic Layout will insure that your prototype looks presentable at every size.
+This module is meant to make prototyping look real, and one of things that prevents this is when you open a prototype that was built for an iPhone 6 on an iPhone 6+.
+If you do this, you’ll end up seeing a lot of white space.
+When this module is on, your frame will be overridden by the device in your hand, so the iPhone 6+ will no longer see the iPhone 6 frame.
+Using Dynamic Layout will ensure that your prototype looks presentable at every size.

 <div id='details' />
 ### Device details library
-You’ll now be able to refer to a set of new variables that’ll allow you to get more details on the device
+You’ll now be able to refer to a set of new variables that’ll allow you to get more details on the device.

 <pre><b>ios.scale</b> # returns 1,2,3
 <b>ios.height</b> # returns the height of the device in pixels